Prize Home Lottery Ticket Purchase Safety: Avoid Scams & Buy Smart in Australia

 Learn how to buy prize home lottery tickets safely in Australia.
 Verify charities, spot scams, understand odds, and know your tax obligations.
 Full safety gu...

-Every legitimate charity lottery in Australia is registered with the Australian Charities and Not-for-profits Commission (ACNC).
-Before you buy a single ticket, check the charity's ABN (Australian Business Number) on the ACNC Register.
-A licensed charity will display its ABN prominently on all promotional materials, ticket packaging, and the draw terms and conditions.
+Every real charity lottery in Australia registers with the ACNC.
+Check the charity's ABN on the ACNC Register.
+A real charity shows its ABN on all ticket materials.

-The ACNC register shows the charity's legal name, ABN, registration date, and current status.
-If the charity you're buying from doesn't appear in the register—or if their name differs from what's printed on the ticket—do not purchase.
-Scammers often use similar names ("Endeavour Lotteries" vs "Endeavour Charity") to confuse buyers.
+The ACNC register shows the charity's name, ABN, and status.
+If the charity isn't listed, don't buy.
+Scammers use similar names to confuse buyers.

-Each state also has gambling regulators.
-Queensland charities operate under the Charitable Gambling Act 1992.
-New South Wales charities are licensed under the Gambling (General) Act 1995.
-Victoria enforces the Gambling Regulation Act 2003.
-If the charity claims to operate a draw but holds no state licence, it is operating illegally.
-Never buy a ticket from an unlicensed operator.
+Each state has its own gambling rules.
+Queensland uses the Charitable Gambling Act 1992.
+New South Wales uses the Gambling (General) Act 1995.
+Victoria uses the Gambling Regulation Act 2003.
+If a charity has no state licence, it is illegal.
+Never buy from unlicensed operators.

-A legitimate prize home lottery ticket must display the charity's full legal name, ABN, draw date, draw number, ticket number, ticket price, and contact details.
-Any ticket missing this information is fake.
-The terms and conditions should also specify the prize home value, location, and alternative cash prize (if available).
+A real ticket shows the charity's name, ABN, draw date, draw number, ticket number, price, and contact details.
+Any ticket missing this is fake.
+Real tickets have watermarks and security features.
+Fake tickets have blurry printing or spelling errors.

 Red Flags: How to Spot a Prize Home Lottery Scam